swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbulletimpact.md

 ---

 # OnBulletImpact
-This event is triggered when bullet_impact is triggered
+This event is triggered when bullet_impact is triggered.
 ::: tabs
 @tab Lua
 ```lua